deusXmachina-dev/ProcessSimulatePlugin/TECHNICAL.md

 ### Common Issues

 Please let us know if you encounter issues.
-We'll be very happy to help you get going and collect feedback and fix issues as soon as they are encountered.
+We'll be very happy to help you get going and fix any issues as soon as they are discovered.

 ---

 ## Support

 For issues, questions, or feedback:
-- Open an issue on [GitHub](https://github.com/your-repo/issues)
+- Open an issue on [GitHub](https://github.com/deusXmachina-dev/ProcessSimulatePlugin/issues)
 - Also feel free to contact us through [deusxmachina.dev](https://deusxmachina.dev/)